Small Business HQ

 How can you solve this challenge of CRM?

-CRM implementation can be done via two approaches – custom-build and off-the-shelf.
+CRM implementation can be done via two approaches: custom-built and off-the-shelf.
 Because of this, data security will be handled differently for each type.

 This should alleviate the data security challenge in terms of custom CRM development.